 Two lockable utility compartments are located at the base of the windshield.
-Two drawers are located on the console.
+Two stack drawers are located on the dashboard R.H. side.
 The top drawer includes a built-in cup holder and the lower one has a 12 volt appliance socket.

-UTILITY COMPARTMENTS
+To open this drawer, you must first depress the lock.

-UTILITY DRAWERS IN CONSOLE
+UTILITY COMPARTMENTS IN CONSOLE